 Types of Buddhism

-There are three types of Buddhism, that are also known as the three schools of Buddhism.
-It is necessary for the one practising Buddhism’s basic beliefs to achieve reality and seek the Truth.
+There are three types of Buddhism, which are also known as the three schools of Buddhism.
+It is necessary for the one practicing Buddhism’s basic beliefs to achieve reality and seek the Truth.

 Here are the three schools of Buddhism:

-The Theravada Buddhism is accepted across Sri Lanka, Laos, Thailand, Burma and Cambodia.
+Theravada Buddhism is accepted across Sri Lanka, Laos, Thailand, Burma, and Cambodia.

 Theravada Buddhism is one of the earliest schools of Buddhism.
 All the texts are focused on Pali, the language which Buddha spoke.
 People following Theravada Buddhism lead a monastic life and thus, work towards achieving Enlightenment.
 They further work on getting liberation.